wescasto/sydneys-space-racer/README.md

 2. Open your browser at http://localhost:8000

-This game was build using PhaserJS.
+This game was built using PhaserJS (v2.5.0).
 See more at https://phaser.io/